 ‘Harry.‘ Voldemort’s crimson eyes watched the body of Bellatrix sink into the fountain.
 ‘Bella was one of my most useful servants.’

 ‘Not anymore.’
 Harry glanced at the exit.
 ‘She lost.’

 ‘Yes.’
 Voldemort’s lips curled back in a cold grin.
-‘She lost her never-ending game at last, but I’m sure she enjoyed every moment while she played.’
-He surveyed the ruins of the room, tracking the spell marks across the atrium, the shattered statues and scorch marks.
+‘She lost her never-ending game at last, but I’m sure she enjoyed every moment.‘ He surveyed the ruins of the room, taking in the spell marks around the atrium, the shattered statues, and scorch marks.

 ‘What was so important about the prophecy?’
 Harry threw a look at Sirius out of the corner of his eye and dragged his magic up to summon him.